- What is parental involvement

 In recent years, parent involvement has been widely accepted as the key to improving children’s academic performance and expected in good parenting.
 Teachers often engage parents through the school curriculum.
-It is not uncommon to see “parents’ help needed” in school projects.
+It is common to see “parents’ help needed” in school projects.

 However, not all research comes to the same conclusion.